Motivic Realizations of Singularity Categories and Vanishing Cycles: Vanishing Cycles and Singularity Categories

-is an equivalence in $\mathrm{Sh}_{\mathbb{Q}_\ell}(\sigma)^{\mathrm{I}}$ where in this case as we work under the assumption that $S$ is strictly local, we have $\mathrm{I}=\mathrm{Gal}(\bar{\eta}, \eta)$.
-For tame nearby cycles this follows by the explicit computation of the r.h.s of \cite[Formula (102)]{MR3205601} using the fact we are working with torsion coefficients.
+is an equivalence in $\mathrm{Sh}_{\mathbb{Q}_\ell}(\sigma)^{\mathrm{I}}$.
+Note that in the l.h.s. of (\ref{eq-invariantstrivial}), the inertia $I$ acts trivially on $\mathbb{Q}_{\ell, \sigma}$.
+Note also that as we work under the assumption that $S$ is strictly local, we have $\mathrm{I}=\mathrm{Gal}(\bar{\eta}, \eta)$.
+For tame nearby cycles this follows by the explicit computation of the r.h.s of \cite[Formula (102)]{MR3205601} for torsion coefficients.
 For the total vanishing cycles functor this follows by passing to the colimit over all wild extensions. \footnote{One can also give a simpler argument for the equivalence (\ref{eq-vanishingcyclestrivialoverthetrait}) in terms of étale cohomology groups.
 Indeed, one can give an explicit description of the étale sheaves $(j_{\bar{\eta}})_*\mathbb{Z}/n\mathbb{Z}$ by noticing that its cohomology groups are the étale sheafification of the presheaf of abelian groups sending an étale map $V\to S$ to $H^i(V\times_S \bar{\eta}, \mathbb{Z}/n\mathbb{Z})$.
 As $\bar{\eta}$ is separably closed, $V\times_S \bar{\eta}$ is a disjoint union of copies of $\bar{\eta}$ so that its étale cohomology groups vanish for $i\geq 1$.
 For $i=0$ we get $\mathbb{Z}/n\mathbb{Z}$ as the set of (underived) global sections of its assocated constant sheaf. }

 The specialization map being equivariant, implies that after passing to $\mathrm{I}$-invariants we still get an equivalence